-Thunder Tea Rice (Hakka Lei Cha Rice)- Rice is topped with various vegetable and toppings and served with tea soup made of tea leaves, nuts, seeds, and herbs.
+Rice is topped with various vegetables and toppings and served with tea soup made of tea leaves, nuts, seeds, and herbs.
 My simplified version of the traditional Hakka Lei Cha Rice.

 THE HIGHLIGHT OF THUNDER TEA RICE IS THE TEA SOUP

-Yes, despite all the vegetables and toppings, what makes thunder tea rice special is the tea soup.
+Yes, despite all the vegetables and toppings, what makes lei cha rice special is the tea soup.
 Lei Cha literally translated to pounded tea.
 Traditionally, the tea paste is made by pounding all the ingredients in a huge mortar and pestle.
-In this modern days, people use blender or food processor to get the job done 🙂 Some said the name Thunder came from the sound of pounding.
-The word thunder (also prounounced as Lei) in Mandarin sounds the same with Lei (pounding).
+In these modern days, people use blender or food processor to get the job done 🙂

 The tea paste is made with basil leaves, mint leaves, coriander leaves, mugwort leaves (ai cao ye), peanuts, sesame seeds, tea leaves, ginger, and salt.
 The recipe might differ slightly from family to family, or even from region to region.

-MY VERSION OF THUNDER TEA RICE IS LESS ELABORATE (SIMPLIFIED)
+MY VERSION OF LEI CHA IS LESS ELABORATE (SIMPLIFIED)

 I didn’t have 10-12 vegetable side dish and toppings to go with the rice.

 I only used 3 kinds of veggies: green beans, choy sum, mustard greens.
+In the video I used: green beans, kale, cabbage.
 All of the veggies are usually chopped up into little pieces.
-The toppings I used are: roasted peanuts, extra firm tofu (tau kwa), preserved radish (chye poh), and dried shrimp.
+The toppings I used are: roasted peanuts, extra firm tofu (tau kwa), preserved radish (chye poh), and dried shrimp (omit for vegan and vegetarian).

 I used loose green tea leaves.
 But you can use Chinese tea leaves like oolong can be used.
 They might taste a bit bitter if you don’t mind it.